-- Your monthly premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. - Payments made by the plan for your brand or generic drugs while in the Coverage Gap.
+- Your monthly premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments made by the plan for your brand or generic drugs while in the Coverage Gap. - Payments for your drugs that are made by group health plans including employer health plans.

-- Payments for your drugs that are made by group health plans including employer health plans. - Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+- Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).